 The Loft’s mission is to advance the artistic development of writers, foster a thriving literary community, and inspire a passion for literature that’s essential to any life.

 Writer Carol Tice gives practical help and advice for hungry writers in the freelance business.

 The New Pages tag line sums up their mission: Engaged readers.
 Creative writers.
 Start here.
 Loaded with resources for both readers and writers.
 New Pages is the Portal of Independents.
 News, information and guides to literary magazines, independent publishers, creative writing programs, independent bookstores, alternative periodicals and newsweeklies, writing conferences and events, and more.

-The Poetry Foundation, publisher of Poetry magazine, is an independent literary organization is committed to the importance of poetry in our culture.
+The Poetry Foundation, publisher of Poetry magazine, is an independent literary organization committed to the importance of poetry in our culture.